Stability and Performance Guarantees for MPC Algorithms without Terminal Constraints: Problem Setup and Preliminaries

 \end{definition}

-W.l.o.g. existence of a control value $\us \in \bU$ such that $f(\xs, \us) = \xs$ holds is assumed throughout this work.
+Without loss of generality existence of a control value $\us \in \bU$ such that $f(\xs, \us) = \xs$ holds is assumed throughout this work.
 The quality of the feedback is evaluated in terms of the infinite horizon cost functional

 with continuous stage cost $\l: \X \times \U \rightarrow \R_0^+$ satisfying $\l(\xs, \us) = 0$ and $\l(x,u) > 0$ for all $u \in \U$ for each $x \neq \xs$.
-The optimal value function corresponding to \eqref{Setup:infinite cost functional} is denoted by $V_\infty(x_0) = \inf_{u \in \bU^{\N_0}} J_\infty(x_0, u)$.
+The optimal value function corresponding to \eqref{Setup:infinite cost functional} is denoted by $V_\infty(x_0) = \inf_{\{u \in \bU^{\N_0}: x(n) \in \bX\, \forall n \in \N\}} J_\infty(x_0, u)$.
 Now, utilizing Bellman's principle of optimality for the optimal value function $V_\infty(\cdot)$ yields the Lyapunov equation